kubernetes/website/content/en/docs/concepts/services-networking/_index.md

    * pods can communicate with all other pods on any other [node](/docs/concepts/architecture/nodes/) without NAT
-   * agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node
+   * agents on a node (for example system daemons, kubelet) can communicate with all pods on that node

-Note: For those platforms that support `Pods` running in the host network (e.g.
-Linux), when pods are attached to the host network of a node they can still communicate with all pods on all nodes without NAT.
+Note: For those platforms that support `Pods` running in the host network (for example Linux), when pods are attached to the host network of a node they can still communicate with all pods on all nodes without NAT.